kubeflow/community/wg-pipelines/charter.md

 This WG adheres to the Roles and Organization Management outlined in [wg-governance] and opts-in to updates and modifications to wg-governance.

-The positions of the Chairs and TLs are granted to the organizations and companies participating in the workgroup governance.
+The positions of the Chairs are granted to the organizations and companies participating in the workgroup governance.
 If an individual leaves the organization to which that position was designated - the organization will have the right to appoint others to these roles.

 ### Subproject Creation